gyorilab/emmaa/doc/architecture/assembly.rst

 ------------------

-EMMAA models may be browsed on the EMMAA Dashboard, for more information, see a tutorial to the dashboard here: :res:`dashboard`, and the dashboard itself here: http://emmaa.indra.bio.
+EMMAA models may be browsed on the EMMAA Dashboard, for more information, see a tutorial to the dashboard here: :ref:`dashboard`, and the dashboard itself here: http://emmaa.indra.bio.
 For example the AML model can be accessed directly at http://emmaa.indra.bio/dashboard/aml.